learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 we just need to create a file called `myfile.md` inside the assignment directory.
 Let's create it with the CLI commands we just learned.

-In terminal, make sure you're in the root of the assignment directory (`phase-0-completing-assignments`).
+In the terminal, make sure you're in the root of the assignment directory (`phase-0-completing-assignments-codegrade`).
 If you're not already, `cd` into it.
 Then use the `touch` command to create `myfile.md`.

 To make sure it was created successfully in the correct area, use the `ls` command.
 The output should look like: